BotInABoxER/codercar-site/docs/setup/bom/materials.md

 <br />

-Additionally, *these* items along with the ones above can be used to make a **Project Rover Hecto** (the base, a couple of sensors, and more!):
+Additionally, *these* items along with the ones above can be used to make a **CodeRcar Hecto** (the base, a couple of sensors, and more!):

 - [A ISD1820 Microphone/Speaker Module](https://ebay.to/2JhSwHX) - A microphone and speaker in one